-29. There are eight detainees in Arusha whose trials have not commenced.
-The Prosecutor intends to transfer a maximum of three of them to national jurisdictions for trial (paras.
-14-16).
-Trial of the remaining detainees will commence as soon as Trial Chamber and courtroom capacity allows.
-One of them, the Nsengimana case, will commence in June.
-The completion of the Military I, the Butare and the Government trials between 2007 and early 2008 (paras.
-23-25) will gradually allow the judges presently hearing these multi-accused cases to conduct the remaining single-accused trials.
+28. There are eleven detainees, five of whom the Prosecutor intends to transfer to national jurisdictions for trial (paras.
+13-15).
+The remaining six cases will commence as soon as Trial Chamber and courtroom capacity allows.
+The completion of the Military I, the Butare and the Government trials in 2006 and 2007 (paras.
+22-24) will gradually allow the judges presently hearing these multi-accused cases to conduct the remaining single-accused trials.
+One of them, the Renzaho case, is scheduled to commence on 8 January 2007.